 BIOL/PSYC 290 Animal Behavior with Lab The study of animal behavior seeks to describe and explain behavior on multiple levels - from underlying physiological causation to evolutionary origin.
 Using examples from barnacles and worms to birds and mammals, this course examines behaviors such as orientation, communication, foraging, territoriality, reproduction and sociality.
-Through lectures, research literature and laboratory studies students will build proficiency in designing, conducting, analyzing and evaluating behavioral studies and gain new appreciation for the subtlety and complexity of behavior and its application to fields such as animal welfare and conservation.Prerequisite: One of the following courses: BIOL-112, BIOL123, PSYC-101 All course prerequisites must be met with a minimum grade of C-.
+Through lectures, research literature and laboratory studies students will build proficiency in designing, conducting, analyzing and evaluating behavioral studies and gain new appreciation for the subtlety and complexity of behavior and its application to fields such as animal welfare and conservation.Prerequisite: One of the following courses: BIOL-112, BIOL123, PSYC-101 All prerequisites must be met with a minimum grade of C-.

 BIOL 295 Computational Tools for Biologists Students progress through the biology major at K learning about many laboratory tools that biologists use to perform research.
 One tool that is essential for modern biologists is the personal computer.
 Simply put: modern biology research requires a working knowledge of computers and scripting.
 This course introduces students to their personal computer and teaches them the possibilities of basic shell use, scripting (with the Python language), simple relational database creation and use, and basic graphics manipulation in a practical, problem-based framework.
 This course aims to help sophomores/juniors learn these skills in preparation for their SIP research and future biology research.
-Prerequisite: BIOL-112 and BIOL-123 or permission of instructor
+Prerequisite: BIOL-112 and BIOL-123.
+All pre-requisites must be met with a grade of C- or better.